alexplash/learning_rate/README.md

 </p>

 # Learning Rate
-Learning Rate is a platform designed to democratize machine learning, allowing users to easily upload their own data and quickly create, train, and deploy machine learning models with just a few clicks.
+Learning Rate is an AutoML platform designed to democratize machine learning, allowing users to easily upload their own data and quickly create, train, and deploy machine learning models with just a few clicks.
 This user-friendly interface simplifies the complex process of data science, making it accessible to non-experts seeking to leverage the power of ML for data analysis and inference.

 The core of Learning Rate utilizes Scikit-Learn for its robust, efficient algorithms and Google Cloud Platform as a Data Lake for user model and data storage.
 Users can interact through a sleek Flutter-based interface, where they can upload datasets, select models to train, and tweak parameters—all facilitated by a Python-Flask backend which handles data processing and ML model training seamlessly.